iancooper/TDD_Rediscovered_AI_Pairing/Prompts/prompt_two.md

 13. (variable → assignment) replacing the value of a variable.
 14. (case) adding a case (or else) to an existing switch or if

+You should evaluate options to solve the problem in order of the transformations above.
+Go step-by-step.

 ## Example:

 1. Initial Test: